Timing the Stock Market - Debunking the Myth

 By Dale Gillham | Published 28 September 2007 | Last Updated 30 October 2018

-Accepting the mantra that time in the market is more important than timing the market is probably the single greatest downfall of any investor wanting to beat the market average.
-The public is often cautioned through advertising slogans about the perils of market timing, but time in the market is probably the most perpetuated myth in the financial planning and managed fund industry.
+Accepting the mantra that time in the stock market is more important than timing the stock market is probably the single greatest downfall of any investor wanting to beat the market average.
+The public is often cautioned through advertising slogans about the perils of market timing, but time in the stock market is probably the most perpetuated myth in the financial services industry.

 Each week, I predict where the Australian market will be over the short, medium and long term, which is published in local and national publications both in Australia and overseas, and in my weekly market report.
-Just because a prediction does not unfold once or twice does not mean that ‘market timing’ is not an effective strategy.
+Just because a prediction does not unfold once or twice does not mean that timing the stock market is not an effective strategy.

-I will be the first to acknowledge that although market timing forecasts have an incredibly high reliability, they don’t work 100 percent of the time.
-That said, having the knowledge will allow you to make decisions in preparation for the market’s next move, which is why my intention in writing this article is to debunk they myth around timing the market.
+I will be the first to acknowledge that while forecasts about timing the stock market have an incredibly high reliability, they don’t work 100 percent of the time.
+That said, having the knowledge will allow you to make decisions in preparation for the market’s next move, which is why my intention in writing this article is to debunk the myth around timing the stock market.

 Timing the stock market - what is it all about?